wdporter/i-am-that-vuepress/92-go-beyond-the-i-am-the-body-idea/readme.md

-# 92. Go Beyond the ‘I am the Body’ Idea
+# 92. Go Beyond the “I am the Body” Idea

-> … Go beyond the ‘I am the body idea and you will find that space and time are in you and not you in space and time.
+> … Go beyond the “I am the body” idea and you will find that space and time are in you and not you in space and time.
 Once you have understood this, the main obstacle to realisation is removed.

 **Questioner:**&ensp;We are like animals running about in vain pursuits and there seems to be no end to it.
 Is there a way out?

 **Maharaj:**&ensp;Many ways will be offered to you which will but take you round and bring you back to your starting point.
 First realise that your problem exists in your waking state only; that however painful it is, you are able to forget it altogether when you go to sleep.
 When you are awake you are conscious; when you are asleep, you are only alive.
 Consciousness and life — both you may call God; but you are beyond both, beyond God, beyond being and not-being.
 What prevents you from knowing yourself as all and beyond all is the mind, which is based on memory.
 It has power over you as long as you trust it.
 Don’t struggle with it — just disregard it.
 Deprived of attention, it will slow down and reveal the mechanism of its working.
 Once you know its nature and purpose, you will not allow it to create imaginary problems.

 **Q:**&ensp;Surely, not all problems are imaginary.
 There are real problems.